-Conflict in personal, professional and business relationships leaves permanent cracks and breaks behind.
+Conflict in personal, professional, and business relationships leaves cracks and breaks.
 What if, instead of trying to ignore or hide the damage, we revered it, understanding that “better than new” is more valuable than “good as new”?

 Artist Teresita Fernández was visiting the Metropolitan Museum of Art when her attention was caught by a broken piece of Greek pottery from 487 BC.
 Known as an ostracon, this piece of discarded pottery got a second life in Greek society for use in voting.
 Greek citizens would choose a piece of broken pottery from a pile, write their candidate choice on it, and literally cast their vote by throwing it in a pile to be counted later.